-- House and Senate bills are now in conference. - Major difference is House bill was mandatory, but now both bills are local option - Both bills outline the 8 powers that a CRB could undertake.

-- Both bills allow the CRB to retain legal counsel.
-The House language requires the locality to pay.
-Senate language provides the funding would come from funds appropriated by the locality.
+- House and Senate bills are now in conference. - Major difference is House bill is mandatory Senate bill is local option - Both bills allow for 8 areas that a CRB could undertake. - Both bills allow the CRB to retain legal counsel with the House version requiring the locality to pay/ Senate version provides the funding would come from funds appropriated by the locality.

-- Senate conferees: Hashmi, McClellan,
+Senate conferees: Hashmi, McClellan,

 Stuart and House conferees: Herring,

 Price, Miyares